hungys/RamboBoxGen/README.md

 RamboBoxGen
 ===========

-RamboBoxGen is a utility to generate Rambo-style Box Score for NBA games, with ANSI color highlighting optimized for [Ptt BBS](https://www.ptt.cc/).
-This project was still in early stage, and we only test it on Python 3.6.0.
+RamboBoxGen is a utility for generating Rambo-style Box Score for NBA games, with ANSI color highlighting optimized for [Ptt BBS](https://www.ptt.cc/).

 # Usage